 When you feel like you need a break, take one.
 Too much stress can disrupt your attempts at getting organized.
 Go for a walk, or take a day of vacation to rest and re-energize.

 If you’re have considered attending school, but think you won’t be able to fit it into your busy schedule – think again.
-Fremont College offers convenient online degree programs that allow you to schedule school around your life.
+Fremont University offers convenient online degree programs that allow you to schedule school around your life.
 You can earn an associate’s degree in Multimedia Design online in just 15 months.
 If you’re interested in business, you can earn a bachelor’s degree in Business Leadership in only 30 months.
-Contact Fremont College today to learn more about our online degree program and take the next step on the path to career success.
+Contact Fremont University today to learn more about our online degree program and take the next step on the path to career success.